Code-Institute-Submissions/kydzoster-huntinteriors/README.md

 ## Code
   - This application was developed using [StartBootstrap](https://startbootstrap.com/templates/) templates.
 But during the development period, it was changed multiple times, current wireframe is not the original wireframe.
-  - Throughout the website I used Code Institute code from the Botique Ado project only changing bits and peaces so they would align with my project.
+  - Throughout the website I used Code Institute code from the Botique Ado project only changing bits and pieces so they would align with my project goals.
   - Django for Beginners v3 by William S. Vincent
   - Django 3 By Example 3rd ed. by Antonio Mele